wikimatze/wikimatze.de/_posts/2014-07-24-code-coverage-tools-for-padrino.md

 {% include newsletter.html %}

-As long as your application exists and new developers are added to your code base, you have to take care of different code smells.
+As long as your application exists, some developers leave others will join.
+It's good to have some metrics about certain code smells.
+A code smell is part of your source code which may be the root of a design problem but is not actually a bug.
+It's good to have some tools to be "lord of the smells" for [Padrino](http://www.padrinorb.com/) - don't let smells lower the quality of your project.

-(Note: This post is tested with [padrino 0.12.0](http://www.padrinorb.com/blog/padrino-0-12-0-activesupport-4-rewritten-reloader-smarter-rendering-and-loads-more), [simplecov 0.7.1](https://github.com/colszowka/simplecov), [metric_fu 4.8.0](https://github.com/metricfu/metric_fu/), and [ruby 2.1.0p0](https://www.ruby-lang.org/en/news/2013/09/23/ruby-2-1-0-preview1-is-released/))
+(Note: This post is tested with [padrino 0.12.2](http://www.padrinorb.com/blog/padrino-0-12-0-activesupport-4-rewritten-reloader-smarter-rendering-and-loads-more), [simplecov 0.9](https://github.com/colszowka/simplecov), [metric_fu 4.11.1](https://github.com/metricfu/metric_fu/), and [ruby 2.1.2p95](https://www.ruby-lang.org/en/news/2013/09/23/ruby-2-1-0-preview1-is-released/))

 ## Available Tools

+I will go through the following tools and will explain how you can use them.

 - [simplecov](https://github.com/colszowka/simplecov): It will automatically detect the tests you are using Rubies 1.9's [built-in Coverage library](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/coverage/rdoc/Coverage.html) to gather code coverage data.
 - [metric_fu](https://github.com/metricfu/metric_fu/): Creates churn, code smells, and other coverage tools that generate reports about your code.
 - [codeclimate.com](https://codeclimate.com/): Online tool for measuring quality and security for your application.